GavenDcosta/100dayscodingchallenge-/README.md

 Day 40: I made a form which will take name and colour from the user, store it in local storage, print it in textarea and also change the background colour to the colour entered by the user

-Day 41: I learned Objects in js
+Day 41: I learned Objects in js , I also made many improvements in My music website(Day 11)